Dan Green

 A Longer Definition: Seasoning

-Seasoning is a means for mortgage lenders to ensure the legitimacy and stability of a home buyer’s finances.
-60 days is a standard time for funds to be considered “seasoned.”
+Seasoning helps mortgage lenders ensure the legitimacy and stability of a home buyer’s finances.
+Sixty days is a common time frame for funds to be considered “seasoned.”

 Seasoning requirements are part of a lender’s due diligence.
 They reduce the potential for mortgage fraud and money laundering.
-Lenders are particularly cautious when large sums appear in a home buyer’s bank account without warning or precedent.
+Lenders are particularly cautious when large sums appear in a home buyer’s bank account without prior history.

 By definition, large, unexpected deposits in a bank account are “unseasoned.”

-Other large deposits, like an inheritance, often require a letter of explanation.
+Other large deposits, like an inheritance, may require a letter of explanation.

-Seasoning is a critical component of a mortgage approval because unseasoned, unexplained funds cannot be used to purchase a home.
+Seasoning is a critical part of a mortgage approval because unseasoned or unexplained funds cannot be used to purchase a home.

 Seasoning: A Real World Example

-When applying for an FHA mortgage, the lender scrutinizes the recent deposit and inquires about its origin.
-The lender’s concern is that the deposit is a loan, which could affect the buyer’s ability to repay the mortgage monthly.
-The borrower then provides a gift letter, confirming the nature of the gift and that it is not a loan.
+When applying for an FHA mortgage, the lender scrutinizes the recent deposit and asks about its origin.
+The lender’s concern is that the deposit might be a loan, which could affect the buyer’s ability to make the mortgage payments.
+The borrower then provides a gift letter confirming that the gift is not a loan.

 Common Questions About Seasoning